kovasap/market_trading_game/design.md

 In exchange, you take tokens from your point bowl and place them next to the resources in question according to the market value of those resources.
 If there are no resources of the given type in the market, you get the large number in points in parenthesis on the resource token.
+Alternatively, if no tiles have ever been placed in that area for points (no player point tiles are next to the resource), only then do you get the bonus points.

 For example, say you have two extra grain at the end of your turn, and there is no grain in the market currently.
 Since grain is worth one point normally and